EquatIO is a Google Chrome extension that makes math digitally accessible.

 EquatIO Overview

-Equation Editor Overview
+EquatIO Equation Editor

-A short overview of the tools above the editor
+A short overview of the tools above the editor.

 Use EquatIO to create math writing for Forms.
 This allows for multiple representations of math.